dcunited001/dcunited001.github.io/_pages/writing.md

 aware of psychological methods, but that they are using them to make things harder for me.
 In other words, their cost function is not optimized on my success, BUT ON MY FAILURE!
 Both in the short-term and long-term!

-That's fucking crazy!
+That sounds fucking crazy!
 But when, given hundreds of decision points, when I gauge the impact and intention behind their actions and, most crucially, the alternative available words/actions, it becomes clear: this person or this group does not care about me.
 Over